tamianna/tamianna/README.md

 With 7 years of customer service experience 💬, I’ve mastered the art of communication, staying adaptable, and getting things done efficiently.
 I’m a quick learner who loves staying busy and tackling new challenges head-on 💪🏽.

 My artistic background 🎨 gives me a sharp eye for detail and a passion for creating things that not only work well but look great too.
-Now, I’m channeling that creativity into tech through TripleTen’s Software Engineering Bootcamp 💻—where I’ve been building real-world projects using HTML, CSS, and JavaScript.
+Now, I’m channeling that creativity into tech through TripleTen’s Software Engineering Bootcamp 💻—where I’ve been building real-world projects using HTML, CSS, JavaScript, and React.
 From crafting clean layouts to bringing interactive features to life, I’m learning how to build functional, user-friendly web pages, websites, and applications from the ground up. ✨

 Every day I code, I’m sharpening my skills, solving problems, and loving the process.
 I’m excited to keep growing and bring energy, precision, and creativity to the tech world! 🚀